 The interface is functional and the display is clear and very easy to read.
-The screen can produce an incredible 256 colors and features a back-lit display which is easy to read both in the sun and at night.
+The screen can produce an incredible 256 colors and features a backlit display that is easy to read both in the sun and at night.

 The CHIRP sonar that this unit uses provides the best performance you will find and constantly gives you a precise picture of what is going on underneath your boat.
 You can see detailed measurements of the lake floor and obviously the location of your fishy friends around it.

-With a simple interface, reliable software and high performing hardware this fish finder is suitable for beginners and intermediate fisherman but it may lack some of the advanced features that professional anglers may desire.
+With a simple interface, reliable software, and high-performing hardware this fish finder is suitable for beginners and intermediate fishermen but it may lack some of the advanced features that professional anglers may desire.

 Overall, taking into consideration, performance, value for money, durability, and ease of use, we heartily recommend the Hummingbird HELIX5 as the best fish finder on the market today.